ewoks-kit/ewoks/doc/tutorials/hello_world.rst

     pip install ewoks

-The script defines defines two tasks, one that ask for a name and the other that creates a greeting, creates a workflow out of these and executes it.
+The script defines defines two :term:`tasks <Task>`, one that ask for a name and the other that creates a greeting, creates a :term:`Workflow` out of these and executes it.

 .. code-block:: python